The Matra Programme

 - have an efficient decision-making structure which can take legal responsibility for the administration and use of funds;

-- have the nesessary capacity and the network to achieve stated results.
+- have the necessary capacity and the network to achieve stated results.

 The project proposal is expected to meet the following criteria:

-• identify strategies that ensure sustainability of the interventions/activities;
+- identify strategies that ensure sustainability of the activity;

-• be designed in accordance with the application form;
+- be designed in accordance with the application form (should be requested from firstname.lastname@example.org);

-Furthermore, in order to qualify for support the proposal should not duplicate activities funded by one or more other donors.
+- should not duplicate activities funded by one or more other donors, but have added value to other donors’ activity.

 Embassy of the Kingdom of the Netherlands

-The deadline for submission is 1 of March 2018.
+The deadline for submission is 11 February 2019.

 For more information on possibilities in the Matra Programme, look at the news on this website.
 There you will find more detailed information on programme of this year.